xlladdins/xll/docs/Excel4MacrosA-D.md

 If the selection is not an arrow or a line formatted as an arrow, or if the active window is not a chart, DELETE.ARROW interrupts the macro.

-**Tip**   Use the SELECT function (chart syntax), with the number of the arrow (or line) you want to delete in order to select the arrow before using the DELETE.ARROW function.
+**Tip**&nbsp;&nbsp;&nbsp;Use the SELECT function (chart syntax), with the number of the arrow (or line) you want to delete in order to select the arrow before using the DELETE.ARROW function.
 For example, SELECT ("Line 1").
 You can also use the CLEAR function to delete the arrow.

 **Related Functions**

-CLEAR   Clears specified information from the selected cells or chart
+CLEAR&nbsp;&nbsp;&nbsp;Clears specified information from the selected cells or chart

-DELETE.OVERLAY   Deletes the overlay on a chart
+DELETE.OVERLAY&nbsp;&nbsp;&nbsp;Deletes the overlay on a chart

 Return to [top](#A)